-Security Champions: Interview with Alexander Antukh, CISO of Glovo
+Security Champions: Interview with Alexander Antukh, Glovo

 Security champions represent an essential part of any security programs.
 They lead their teams on security projects, ensure internal security and help keeping security on the top of your mind.
 But how exactly they operate in a business?
 We asked Alexander Antukh, Director of Security at Glovo for professional insights.

 Please tell us a bit about yourself

 My name is Alex, I’m the Director of Security at Glovo.
 I enjoy building security programs from scratch and adapting them to various business environments to ensure maximum value.
 In my free time, I’m passionate about tea – I’m hoping to be able to open my own tea house one day and spend time there surrendering to the beauty of the world around.